 He remained in the cricketing wilderness for close to two years and was recalled into the side for 2017-18 Tour of New Zealand, where he bowled steadily and held onto his place in the ODI side since then, due to the dint of hard work and discipline he has cultivated in his life off the field as a soldier.

-St Kitts and Nevis Patriots, Jamaica, Kings XI Punjab, Deccan Gladiators, West Indians, Leeward Islands, Vancouver Knights, Trinidad and Tobago, West Indies A, West Indies Board President's XI, Antigua Hawksbills, Sagicor High Performance Centre, West Indies
+Desert Vipers, Morrisville Samp Army, Jamaica, St Kitts and Nevis Patriots, Kings XI Punjab, Deccan Gladiators, West Indies, Leeward Islands, Vancouver Knights, Trinidad and Tobago, West Indies A, West Indies Board President's XI, Antigua Hawksbills, Sagicor High Performance Centre, West Indies